 A surety bond is made to protect the public.
 In basic terms, it guarantees your business will adhere to all laws and requirements in your industry.
 In the event your business conducts unlawful acts, a consumer of your services may file a claim on the bond.

-Nearly any company that offers payment services requires a money transmitter bond.
+Nearly any company that offers payment services requires a Nevada Money Transmitter Bond.
 Due to a history of fraudulence and inaccurate money transmissions, state agencies now require this bond to protect consumers.
 While this bond does not protect the business owner, it offers proof that your business handles clients’ money responsibly.

 Money transmitters must be bonded in order to comply with Chapter 671 of the Nevada Revenue Statute along with other Nevada state laws.